 You could compare the sensations of root canal therapy to the sensations of a routine filling procedure.
 Dr. Brett Farnham, Dr. Kirby Fuerst, and Dr. Erin Fuerst use a local anesthetic to make root canal therapy as painless as possible.
-He also offers safe dental sedation options to provide additional relief to patients who experience dental anxiety.
+We also offer safe dental sedation options to provide additional relief to patients who experience dental anxiety.

 Why Might I Need a Root Canal?

 If the pulp of the tooth becomes infected, you need root canal therapy to protect your entire smile and your whole body health!
 The idea behind a root canal is to save the original tooth while removing the dangerous pulp.
 The only other option is tooth extraction and replacement.

 After removing the dental pulp, Dr. Brett Farnham, Dr. Kirby Fuerst, and Dr. Erin Fuerst will carefully clean the root canals to remove any remaining bacteria or decay.
-He will fill the area with a rubbery material to prevent further infection, and then cap the tooth with a dental crown to restore your functional smile.
+They will fill the area with a rubbery material to prevent further infection, and then cap the tooth with a dental crown to restore your functional smile.